 How long does the cruise last?

-Alaskan cruises range anywhere between 4 to 29-night itineraries.
+Alaskan cruises range anywhere from 4- to 29-night itineraries.
 But there are other cruises that have a short trip ranging from 6 to 9 nights.

 When is the cruise season in Alaska?

 The cruise season runs from mid-May to mid-September in Alaska.
-However, mid-June through mid-July is the peak season for cruisers as the weather remains favorable.
+However, mid-June through mid-July is the peak season for cruisers as the weather remains favourable.

 When is the best time to visit Alaska?

-- Wildlife – Wildlife spotting is unforeseeable in Alaska but you can still have glimpses of several animals in late May and early June.
+- Wildlife: Wildlife spotting is unforeseeable in Alaska, but you can still catch glimpses of several animals in late May and early June.
 During these months, mothers and cubs or calves are generally spotted.
 The prime season for bear watching is from late June to early July.

-- Fishing – Species of various fishes such as pacific salmon, Dolly Varden, rainbow and lake trout, Arctic grayling, and northern pike can be found.
+- Fishing: Species of various fish such as Pacific salmon, Dolly Varden, rainbow and lake trout, Arctic grayling, and northern pike can be found.
 Fishing can be enjoyed at any time of the month in Alaska.

-- National parks – Some cruises have land tours included in their itinerary that take cruisers through national parks such as the Denali National Park.
+- National parks: Some cruises have land tours included in their itinerary that take cruisers through national parks, such as Denali National Park.
 The best season for this tour takes place in July and the following months.

-- Northern lights – The beautiful phenomena of northern lights can also be seen in Alaska.
-The northern lights take place during all four seasons but becomes harder to observe under the midnight sun.
-The ideal month to see the northern lights is in September.
+- Northern lights: The beautiful phenomenon of the northern lights can also be seen in Alaska.
+The northern lights take place during all four seasons but become harder to observe under the midnight sun.
+The ideal month to see the northern lights is September.
 The far north regions and interiors of Alaska, especially Fairbanks, are the top places to spot the lights.

-- Midnight sun – The midnight sun season runs from April to late August where the sun never sets.
+- Midnight Sun: The midnight sun season runs from April to late August when the sun never sets.
 It peaks during the summer solstice in June.